 The most significant difference between meat stock and bone broth is that stock is not cooked as long as broth.
 This results in some pros as well as cons.

 First for the pros.
 Stock is just as rich in gelatin and beneficial detoxifying amino acids (like proline and glycine) as broth.
 These nutrients are pulled out of the meat and connective tissue during the first several hours of cooking.
 A lengthy simmer is not necessary.

-Another pro is that the meat used to make stock doesn’t become tasteless like it does with a long simmering broth.
+Another pro is that the meat used to make stock doesn’t become tasteless as it does with a long-simmering broth.
 It is delicious and can be used alone or with any meat dish you wish.

 The savvy home chef can compensate by ensuring quality vegetables are simmered with the meat stock.
 While making bone broth doesn’t always require vegetables to achieve amazing flavor, meat stock definitely does.
 If you don’t have time to add veggies to your stock, check out this article on seasoning stock to ensure it is great tasting anyway.